Our Team

 Program Coordinator

-One of Josephine’s favorite memories at Evergreen Kids Corner was visiting the EMU Farm—or perhaps the joy and excitement of the Christmas Program.
-Another cherished outdoor memory comes from when she was about seven years old, during a family trip to Mesa Verde in Colorado.
-After proudly completing her Junior Ranger Badge, she was given the special honor of leading part of the tour down to the Puebloan Dwellings—a moment that left a lasting impression and sparked her lifelong appreciation for nature and history.
+One of Josephine’s favorite memories at Evergreen Kids Corner was visiting the EMU Farm or enjoying the Christmas Program.
+Another cherished childhood moment came at age seven during a family trip to Mesa Verde, where earning her Junior Ranger Badge and leading part of the tour down to the Puebloan Dwellings sparked her lifelong love of nature and history.

 Communications Coordinator